Minehut/MinehutBOTOld/README.md

 # Minehut Discord Bot
 Minehut's Discord bot was created for server info, management, music playback, and logging of the different Discord channels.

-This bot is designed for one guild only.
-Problems my arise when using on more then one guild.
+This bot is designed for more then one guild.

 ## Credits
 This bot contains some code from the FlareBot.
 A very big thank you to the creators